 Dear (soon-to-be) multi-millionaire,

-Here’s a list of 70+ top business books for your convenience.
+Here’s a list of 70+ top business reads for your convenience.

 I’ve divided these books into the following categories:

 As you’ve realized, books in the “mindset” and “theory” sections don’t have business as their focus.
 However, the lessons learned are directly applicable.

 Let’s get started by looking at sales.